 - Fixed issue where there was a mix of plugin declarations

 I’m pleased to introduce two Google Summer of Code students who are working actively on Jbrowse projects:

 Pubudu is a student of Department of Computer Science and Engineering, Faculty of Engineering, University of Moratuwa.
-He is planning to continue studies in the areas of Web app/service development primarily with technologies such as JS, ES2015, AngularJs, ReactJs, NodeJs etc, Human Computer Interaction(HCI), machine learning, Bioinformatics and c
+He is planning to continue studies in the areas of Web app/service development primarily with technologies such as JS, ES2015, AngularJs, ReactJs, NodeJs etc, Human Computer Interaction(HCI), machine learning, Bioinformatics and concurrent programming.

 Pubudu plays table tennis and enjoys music during his free times.
 He used to do some photoshop work some time back but kind of stopped it due to the workload of final year project and all.
 He was also a teaching assistant for ‘communication skills’ module during the last semester and worked as an intern at WSO2 last year.

 Saksham is attending Delhi Technological University, pursuing Bachelor’s of Technology in Engineering Physics.
 Presently in third year.